 A mixed beginners and advanced class where you can work with a qualified tutor to learn the basics, or fine tune your existing skills.

-Are you an avid reader?
-Do you want to develop the necessary skills to turn that love of reading into new skills that helps you to become the author?
 This course will introduce you to creative writing and guide you through the application of critical thinking and creativity to help you write your own work.
-The course will encourage you to discuss and feedback on the work created by the group and will offer you an insight into the fascinating trend that is growing in popularity in the publishing world – ebooks.
+The course will encourage you to discuss and feedback on the work created by the group and will offer you an insight into the fascinating trend that is growing in popularity in the publishing world - e-books.
 We will explore how to ensure your topic is good, your cover is captivating and your price is right if you are to join the ever increasing number of self-published authors who are enjoying success in this market.

 Learn everything you need to know to make your own beautiful patchwork quilt.
 We will cover cutting fabric, piecing, pressing, quilting and binding.